Skip to main content

 In women, particularly during the perimenopausal and postmenopausal transitions, is aimed at alleviating the symptoms that disrupt sleep.
 Protocols may include low-dose administered subcutaneously, which can help with libido, energy, and overall well-being.
 The cornerstone of sleep improvement for many women, however, is progesterone.

-Oral micronized progesterone, taken before bed, has a well-documented ability to improve sleep quality by promoting sleep onset and increasing SWS.
+Oral micronized progesterone, taken before bed, has a well-documented ability to improve by promoting sleep onset and increasing SWS.
 Estrogen replacement, delivered via patch or cream, directly addresses vasomotor symptoms like night sweats, preventing them from fragmenting sleep throughout the night.

 Restoring progesterone is often a key intervention for improving sleep initiation and depth in women experiencing hormonal changes.